mlutfy/ca.bidon.paymentconfirmpopup/README.md

 Complex price sets have not been exhaustively tested.
 If your use case is not there, whether it worked or not, please send a screenshot and let me know!

+NB: for iPhone, iPad and iPod, the popup is not enabled, since there are known issues with the Credit Card saving feature of Safari.
+So for these devices, clicking on the "submit" button of the main form will immediately submit, without any confirmation.

 TODO
 ====